 Now’s the time to customize your rigging

-Shortening or lengthening your running rigging is fairly easy and most of us have done at some time to optimize how it works.
+Shortening or lengthening your running rigging is fairly easy and most of us have done it at some time to optimize how it works.
 Once your standing rigging is built, however, except for significantly shortening a cable, any other changes usually require complete replacement, which can be several times the cost per foot of running rigging.
 So when you order your standing rigging is the time to consider any length changes for things like a different type of backstay (fixed or adjustable), different length turnbuckles, extra mast rake angle, quick release levers, or other modifications that can’t be accomplished with your current rigging.

 Remove, replace, retune